rv3392/spotify-to-pocketcasts/README.md

 If you encounter any bugs please open an issue to let me know.

 ## Future Plans
-I currently have no further plans for the script.
 I welcome any forks and/or open a pull requests for any changes you'd like to make.
+The main todo just involves making this easier to run by:
+1. Adding CLI options for passwords/usernames/secrets
+2. Push to pip to make the script easier to install